enceka/Hackintosh-Dell-Latitude-5290-2-in-1/README.md

 ## Issues

-- 3.5mm audio output(headphone jack)
+- 3.5mm audio output(headphone jack) havent tested,the jack seemed
+physically damaged in my device,so need test!

 - MicroSD slot havent tested,because i do not have a SDcard,maybe work after install a kernel kext?